 Weekend adventure near Leipzig – visit the Schildbürger

 Nevertheless – especially this autumn time is good enough for short adventures – little escapes from everyday life.
-A destination for weekends, or even just for a day, is in the east, accessible from Leipzig or Halle – the Dahlener Heide (heathland) and the Schilda(u) Citizens, the Schildbürger.
-(Comparable with „The wise men of Gotham“ in UK)
+A destination for weekends, or even just for a day, is in the east, accessible from Leipzig or Halle – the Dahlener Heide (Dahlen heathland) and the Schilda(u) Citizens, the Schildbürger.
+(The german „Schildbuerger“ are comparable with „The wise men of Gotham“ in UK)

 Arrival with S-Bahn and bike

 You can take the Leipzig suburban train S4 (the long northern branch with the distant destination Hoyerswerda) from Leipzig to Doberschütz.
 The people from Halle, who come via Delitzsch, take the S4 in Eilenburg and then only have two stations left.
 Luckily, the MDV (the public transport association) offers free bike transport on its rail connections, so you can bring your own bikes with you.

 With bike rental stations, things still look pretty bleak in the area.
 And without a bike you are stuck in Doberschütz, unless you are interested in long walks.

 You don’t need to cycle into the village, the only thing that gets on your nerves is the B87 with all the car-trippers.
 It’s better to take the road in the opposite direction and then turn left into the dirt road and head for Strelln and Schöna.
 The first destination should be recognizable in the distance – the Schildberg near Schildau with a small hump on the hilltop, which makes the tower visible. (about 14,5km) ( Cycle path to Schildberg: https://t1p.de/y06z )

 At first, the route takes you over dirt roads through open landscapes.
 From Strelln there are municipal roads, all of them very little used and, except for a few narrow curves between Schöna and Kobershain, very clear.